aurorasmiles/WorldGuardDocs/source/config.rst

 blacklist.logging.*
 ~~~~~~~~~~~~~~~~~~~

-These settings determine what the "log" action in the :doc:`blacklist/index` does.
+These settings determine what the "log" action in the :doc:`blacklist` does.
 Several logging targets can be enabled simultaneously.

 .. csv-table::
     :header: Setting, Default, Description